kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 # Kyma event types
 Before Knative adoption, there was no need to create any metadata such as topics or channels in the Kyma Event-Bus as the event types were mapped to NATS Streaming subjects while publishing an event.

-With Knative adoption, this model can no longer be applied:
+With Knative adoption, this model can no longer be applied due to the following:

 * Knative eventing requires to create Channels as a pre-step to publish.
 The channels are heavy objects with cascading resources.
 * The model is Kyma needs to be generic and in-sync with Knative eventing to enable plugging in various messaging solutions.